dhruvgairola/dhruvgairola.github.io/_posts/blog/2018-12-25-Principles.md

 type: blog
 ---

 Lately, I've felt that I'm spending a lot of time on computer science and software development and not enough time on self-development.
 This is not aligned with my personal goal of becoming a more well-rounded person.
 Hence, I decided to take a step back and learn more about goal setting and people management by picking up a copy of the book "Priciples" by Ray Dalio (one of my good friends recommended this book to me).

-I have provided a short summary of my learnings below.
+The parts I enjoyed revolved around goal setting, planning, execution, self-reflection, overcoming failures, being bold and ambitious, being open-minded, data-driven, frank and truthful, understanding that people are wired differently, etc. I like that these were distilled succintly, logical and well exemplified given the context (even if the book repeats a lot).

+However, I felt that some sections of the book were Darwinian, unfeeling, unrealistic and possibly mumbo-jumbo.
+Using baseball cards to rank employees oversimplifies complex human behavior and pigeonholes people.
+This also assumes that the evaluations to create the cards are accurate.
+A better solution might be to document real results that were delivered by employees and using that to create profiles instead of relying on things like Myers-Briggs personality tests to build baseball cards (Myers-Briggs strikes me as pseudo-science).
+I pity the poor souls who encounter extenuating personal problems in Bridgewater- I get the impression that they'll be forced to jump off a plank.

+Ideas like ignoring personal loyalty in favor of the organizational well-being and being radically truthful are admirable.
+However, in an organization that is not aligned with these principles, following such mantras will likely get you fired.
+The truth is that nobody likes jerks, even they are completely unbiased and data driven.
+Even with the proper directives, I'm not sure how "radical" an employee can possibly be without coming across as cold-blooded.
+Nobody likes politicans either but I feel that navigating relationships is an art and involves tradeoffs.
+It's better being frank than a phony but being "radical" is unrealistic.

+In defense of Ray, a lot of the principles are within the context of Ray's own life learnings and his own organizational setting.
+Obviously being "radically transparent" in a military or political setting would be ill-advised but it could likely make-or-break an investment firm where billions of dollars are at stake.
+I imagine that the software equivalent of Ray's organizational environment would be an innovative startup solving big problems.

+Overall, I enjoyed Ray's life story.
+I will apply many of Ray's principles to my life, especially those concerning strategy and goal-setting.
+However, I believe that emotion and intuition can engender creativity (e.g., Steve Jobs' intuition around the development of the ipod, a scenario where no data was available), so we shouldn't completely discount these factors when making creative decisions, especially in the software industry (which is a creative field) and as an entrepreneur.

 ### Introduction

 * #1 What do you want. #2 What is true. #3 What are you going to do about it?
 * Key to success lies in striving for a lot and learning from failures.
 * To be a successful entrepreneur, one has to be an independent thinker who correctly bets against the consensus, which means being painfully wrong a fair amount.
 * Write down your system for decision making.

-### Part 1
+### Part 1 : Where I'm Coming From

 **Chapter 1**
 * Great is better than terrible, and terrible is better than mediocre, because at least terrible gives life flavor.